CFT-Forensics: High-Performance Byzantine Accountability for Crash Fault Tolerant Protocols: Proof of Thm.

-\subsection{Proof of Thm. \ref{thm:safety}}
+\section{Proof of Thm. \ref{thm:cft-acc}}

+\textbf{Proof.} We use the optimized states (\S\ref{sec:stateopt}) instead of basic states (\S\ref{sec:state}) for clarity in this proof.
+Recall that optimized states can be derived from basic states by redundancy reduction, so the correctness of this proof is not affected by how the states are maintained.

-When state machine safety is breached, there must exist two honest nodes $u$ and $v$ with conflicting \emph{committed} log lists, where neither chain is a prefix of another.
-Namely, $u$'s last committed entry has term and index $(t_u, j_u)$ and $v$'s entry has term and index $(t_v, j_v)$. $u$ must have the \ccert of entry $(t_u, j_u)$ and $v$ must have the \ccert of $(t_v, j_v)$.
-We note that by the protocol, if an honest node owns a raw or committed entry $(t, j)$, it must own the \lcert of the leader at term $t$.
+When safety (Def. \ref{def:smr}) is breached, there exists two honest nodes $u$ and $v$ with conflicting {committed} entries.
+Namely, the term, index of $u$'s and $v$'s \textbf{last committed entries }are $(\tau_u, j_u)$ and $(\tau_v, j_v)$, respectively.
+By the protocol $\Pc$, if an honest node owns an entry at term $\tau$, it must own the \lcert of the leader at term $\tau$.

-We do not assume, however, that when an auditor finds the conflict between $u$ and $v$, it ensures or presumes that $u$ and $v$ are honest.
-Honesty of $u$ or $v$ is unnecessary in a sense that even if one of them is Byzantine, it cannot falsify or tamper with the log list, the leader signatures, the \ccert's and the \lcert's it provides for the auditor.
-The only action that is adversarial while undetectable is to submit an incomplete log list, which must be a prefix of the actual list it maintains.
-In addition, we may assert that a Byzantine node will honestly provide the \ccert associated with the log list, as a proof that the list is committed.
-This guarantees that an auditor is able to get two \ccert's from $u$ and $v$.

-To analyze a conflict, we should first check whether each term is used by only one leader.
-Case 0 applies when a term is used by two different leaders.

-\paragraph{Case 0.} $u$ and $v$ conflict on leaders at a same term.
-We can track the voter who voted for both leaders by inspecting the voter intersection between the leader certificates maintained by $u$ and $v$, respectively.
-This voter can be accused because it is forbidden to vote twice in a same term.

-If the election lists of $u$ and $v$ do not conflict, we proceed to cross-checking the log lists.
-In this step, our tactics rely on whether the logs have conflicting entries at the same term.
-For the rest of the cases, we assume $t_u \ge t_v$ without loss of generality.